adobe/coral-spectrum/coralui-guide/manual/manual.md

 npm install --scope=@coralui --registry=https://artifactory.corp.adobe.com/artifactory/api/npm/npm-coralui-release
 ```

 Then you can install `@coralui` npm packages.
-To install `@coralui/coral-spectrum`, you'll also have to configure
-the `@spectrum` scope using your LDAP credentials.
+You'll also have to configure the `@spectrum` scope using your LDAP credentials to retrieve all SVG icons.
 ```
 @spectrum:registry=https://artifactory.corp.adobe.com/artifactory/api/npm/npm-spectrum-release